 Part of co-governance is Malahat’s participation in shared governing tables, which focus on decision-making across shared territory, both aquatic and terrestrial.
 This section will discuss Malahat’s active presence in these governance groups, and how they bring benefit to overall community wellbeing, and how continued efforts to participate in collective governance with family Nations acts as a form of resurgence and rights assertion in Malahat marine territory.
 These shared tables include but are not limited to the Saanich Inlet Forum, species specific in-season fisheries working groups (e.g., W̱SÁNEĆ Nations Chum Working Group, led by DFO), the Island Marine Aquatic Working Group, Southern Resident Killer Whale Tier 1 Forum, and the Indigenous Management Board’s Cumulative Effects Tier 1 Group.

-8. Community Engagement and Education
+8. Community Engagement and Information Sharing

 8.1 Youth Programs